 The Battle of Chintoka was a total disaster, but the survival of a single Klingon ship might point to a possible countermeasure to Breen weaponry.
 Even better, General Martok is due to be inducted into the Order of Kahless by Chancellor Gowron himself.
 However, when the Chancellor decides to take a more active role in the war, it could spell doom for the Klingon forces.
 On Bajor, things have gotten icy between Kai Winn and Dukat, and when he takes a peek into the text of the Pah Wraiths, it costs him more than his eyesight.
 Meanwhile, Bashir attempts to find a cure for the morphogenic virus afflicting Odo, and Colonel Kira goes behind enemy lines to assist Damar's resistance movement.

 Tropes in this episode:

-- Field Promotion: A variation—Kira is given a Starfleet commission in the hopes that the Cardassians will be more comfortable working with Starfleet, rather than the Bajoran Militia.
+- Field Promotion: A variation—Kira is given a Starfleet commission with the rank of Commander in the hopes that the Cardassians will be more comfortable working with Starfleet, rather than the Bajoran Militia.

 - Glory Hound: Gowron wants the renown for himself, so he "promotes" Martok and steps in to steal leadership.